Glossary

 Custom Attributes

 Custom Attributes allow you to add extra fields to the user attributes.
-Custom attributes can help capture extra data that isn't already included in the standard attribute.
+Custom attributes can help capture extra data that isn't already included in the standard attributes.

 Groups